 The pharmacy's premises are clean, well-organised and present a professional image to people.
 The pharmacy has enough workspace for the team to work effectively.
-The pharmacy has a suitable consultation room which it uses to provide services to people whilst maintaining their privacy and confidentiality.
+The pharmacy has two consultation rooms which it uses to provide services to people whilst maintaining their privacy and confidentiality.

+The pharmacy was located in the village of Par in Cornwall.
+It had changed ownership in the previous six months.

-The pharmacy had recently relocated to a new purpose-built premises next to the medical centre in Bampton.
-There was a carpark outside.
-A large, nicely laid out, retail area led to the healthcare counter.
+A small retail area led to the healthcare counter.
 There were chairs available for people who needed to wait for prescriptions or services.

-The pharmacy had a well-equipped consultation room.
-It could be accessed both from the dispensary or the retail area.
-No conversations could be heard from outside the consultation room.
+The pharmacy had two well-equipped consultation rooms.
+They were used regularly during the inspection.
+No conversations could be heard from outside the consultation rooms.